Cairo or Luxor First? How to Sequence Your Egypt Itinerary

 Start in Cairo if: this is your first Egypt trip, you are flying in from a hub that connects through Cairo, and you have 7 days or fewer.
 The GEM-before-Valley-of-Kings sequencing is a genuine advantage, and the practical routing is simpler.

 Start in Luxor if: you have been to Cairo before, you are flying from a city with direct service to Luxor, or you have 10+ days, and the domestic connection is not a constraint.
-Luxor first is a more interesting structure for a longer, more experienced Egypt itinerary.
+Luxor is first a more interesting structure for a longer, more experienced Egypt itinerary. first-time visitor guide to Egypt

 See all Egypt tour packages — Cairo-first and Luxor-first sequences available